kapillondhe/kapillondhe/README.md

 # Kapil Londhe - Software Developer

 Welcome to my GitHub profile!
-I'm Kapil Londhe, a passionate software developer with a love for crafting code and solving problems.
+I'm Kapil, a passionate software developer with a love for crafting code and solving problems.
 This space is a collection of my projects, contributions, and a glimpse into my journey in the world of software development.

 ## About Me